magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/extending.md

 _This topic was updated due to the {{page.mftf-release}} MFTF release._
 {: style="text-align: right"}

-There are cases when you need to create a bunch of tests that are very similar to each other.
+There are cases when you need to create many tests that are very similar to each other.
-For example, only one or to parameters (for example, URL) must vary between tests.
+For example, only one or two parameters (for example, URL) might vary between tests.
-To avoid copy-pasting and save some time the Magento Functional Testing Framework (MFTF) enables you to extend the test components such as [test], [data], and [action group].
+To avoid copy-pasting and to save some time the Magento Functional Testing Framework (MFTF) enables you to extend test components such as [test], [data], and [action group].
 You can create or update any component of the parent body in your new test/action group/entity.

-* A test starting with `<test name="SampleTest" extends="ParentTest">` creates a new test `SampleTest` that takes body of existing test `ParentTest` and adds to it the body of `SampleTest`.
+* A test starting with `<test name="SampleTest" extends="ParentTest">` creates a test `SampleTest` that takes body of existing test `ParentTest` and adds to it the body of `SampleTest`.
-* An action group starting with `<actionGroup name="SampleActionGroup" extends="ParentActionGroup">` creates a new action group based on the `ParentActionGroup` but with the changes specified in `SampleActionGroup`.
+* An action group starting with `<actionGroup name="SampleActionGroup" extends="ParentActionGroup">` creates an action group based on the `ParentActionGroup`, but with the changes specified in `SampleActionGroup`.
 * An entity starting with `<entity name="SampleEntity" extends="ParentEntity">` creates an entity `SampleEntity` that is equivalent to merging the `SampleEntity` with the `ParentEntity`.

 Specify needed variations for a parent object and produce a copy of the original that incorporates the specified changes (the "delta").

-Unlike merging the parent test (or action group) will still exist after the test generation.
+Unlike merging, the parent test (or action group) will still exist after the test generation.
 {:bs-callout bs-callout-info}

 ## Extending tests

 ### Update a test step

-__Use case__: Create two similar tests with different `url` in a test step.
+__Use case__: Create two similar tests with different `url` (`"{{AdminCategoryPage.url}}"` and `"{{OtherCategoryPage.url}}"`) in a test step.

 > Test with "extends":